googleapis/google-cloud-ruby/google-cloud-dialogflow/MIGRATING.md

 end
 ```

-You can also set certain configuration defaults for all Dialogflow versions and
+Defaults for certain configurations can be set for all Dialogflow versions and
 services globally:

 ```